Introduction: Keep the couch you love while saying goodbye to flame retardants

 An estimated 80-100% of the flame retardants in upholstered furniture are found in the foam inside removable cushions.
 If you have inspected the label on your furniture and believe it likely contains flame retardants, it is possible to replace the cushions with new filling that does not contain flame retardants.

-How to swap out your foam
+How to replace your foam

 When you contact a foam supplier, make sure to specify that the new foam should not contain added flame retardant chemicals.